Connito AI

 train.py is the GPU-bound process.
 It:

-• Runs the inner optimization loop (AdamW + cosine LR schedule, fp16 GradScaler)
+• Runs the inner optimization loop (AdamW + cosine LR scheduling, optionally utilizing an fp16 or bf16-mixed GradScaler).

-• Loads the expert group from the latest checkpoint written by model_io.py
+• Loads the correct model baseline for your expert group written by model_io.py.

-• Writes training checkpoints for model_io.py to pick up and submit
+• Evaluates and writes periodic checkpoints to disk for model_io.py to pick up and submit.

 Process 2: model_io.py — Chain Sync Daemon

-model_io.py manages all interaction with the Bittensor blockchain and validator.
-It runs three background threads:
+model_io.py manages all interactions with the Bittensor blockchain and your assigned validator.
+Using a central scheduler, it orchestrates jobs across three background threads:

 ThreadWhat it doesWhen it runs